Rahul Gandhi woos Manipur voters, vows to not allow the passing of Citizenship Bill

 Also Read | Lok Sabha elections 2019: Rahul Gandhi to visit Manipur, Tripura today

-Rahul Gandhi kick started Congress' campaign in the Northeast on Tuesday.
+Rahul Gandhi launched Congress' campaign in the Northeast on Tuesday.
 During his NE campaign, the Congress president was slated to visit Arunachal Pradesh, Manipur and Tripura.
 He was in Arunachal yesterday and will go to Tripura today after finishing campaign in Manipur.

 This will be Rahul Gandhi's first visit to Tripura after being elected as AICC president.
 An interaction between the Congress chief and Manipur students took place this morning before he began his public address in Imphal.

-In the Northeast, the BJP is in power in Assam, Manipur, Tripura and Arunachal Pradesh, and a coalition partner in the National Peoples' Party-led government in Meghalaya and the National Democratic Progressive Party-led government in Nagaland.
+In the Northeast, the BJP is in power in Assam, Manipur, Tripura and Arunachal Pradesh, and a coalition partner in the National Peoples' Party (NPP)-led government in Meghalaya and the National Democratic Progressive Party (NDPP)-led government in Nagaland.

 The BJP has been facing opposition in the Northeast over the Citizenship Bill, with the Asom Gana Parishad (AGP) walking out of the alliance over the issue.